KatchDaVizion/SuperBrain_AI/README.md

-# 🧠 SuperBrain AI – Offline AI Research Platform (V1)
+# 🧠 SuperBrain AI – Offline, Ethical, Research-Driven AI Platform (V1)

-> Modular, encrypted, and assistant-powered intelligence OS – built for OSINT, cybersecurity, and privacy-first research.
+> A local-first AI platform combining popular cloud models with uncensored local LLMs for empowered, responsible research.

 ---

-## 🚀 What Is It?
+## 🚀 What Is SuperBrain AI?

-**SuperBrain AI** is your plug-and-play, offline-capable AI assistant ecosystem.
+**SuperBrain AI** is a privacy-first, modular AI ecosystem designed to run fully **offline on your local machine**.
-It runs fully on your machine, supports multiple local and API-based LLMs, and helps you search, analyze, and remember — without exposing your data to the cloud.
+It integrates powerful local LLMs (via **Ollama**) and connects to leading APIs like GPT-4, Claude, Gemini, and Groq — enabling you to:

+* ✅ Conduct advanced, unrestricted research
+* ✅ Maintain full control of your data
+* ✅ Grow your AI’s knowledge over time

+SuperBrain is designed as a **personal intelligence platform**, empowering ethical researchers, analysts, and developers to explore freely while protecting privacy and respecting responsible use.

 ---

+## 🔍 Why Local & Uncensored?

+Most online AI tools are censored, rate-limited, and surveilled.

+With SuperBrain:

+* You run uncensored local models like **TinyLLaMA**, **LLaMA2-Uncensored**, and **Mistral**, enabling deep research, sensitive exploration, or intelligence work that cloud filters often block.
+* Everything runs locally — you **own your tools and your data**.

+🛡️ SuperBrain is built for ethical use only.
+Misuse, abuse, or unethical application goes against the spirit of this platform.

+---

-## ✅ Features
+## ✅ Core Features

-- 🔌 **Multi-AI Assistant Hub**
+* 🔌 **Multi-AI Assistant Hub**

-  GPT-4, Claude, Gemini, Groq, TinyLLaMA, LLaMA2, Mistral (via Ollama)
+  * GPT-4, Claude, Gemini, Groq (API)
+  * TinyLLaMA, LLaMA2, Mistral, Phi (local via Ollama)

-- 🧠 **Memory System + RAG**
+* 🧠 **Memory System + RAG Recall**

-  All prompts and answers saved, with semantic recall and feedback
+  * All answers (from cloud or local) are saved and indexed
+  * Your local AI **learns over time** by recalling past answers

-- 🕵️ **Dark Web & Surface Web Scraper**
+* 🕵️ **Dark Web & Surface Web Scraper**

-  Scrapes `.onion` and surface URLs via TOR and DuckDuckGo
+  * TOR-enabled `.onion` + open web scraping

-- 📚 **Document & PDF Ingestion**
+* 📚 **Document Ingestion**

-  Feed reports, text files, or notes directly into the AI’s memory
+  * Feed PDF, TXT, or DOCX files into memory

-- 🧑‍💻 **Face Recognition Agent**
+* 🧑‍💻 **Facial Recognition Agent**

-  Compare webcam input to known image sets – all offline This project uses pretrained models from [face_recognition_models](https://github.com/ageitgey/face_recognition_models) by Adam Geitgey, licensed under MIT.
+  * Offline image matching using your own data set

-- 🔐 **Encrypted Memory Mode** (Optional)
+* 🔐 **Encrypted Memory Mode (Optional)**
-  Choose to store memory encrypted with a passphrase

-- 📦 **Modular Plugins Folder**
+  * AES encryption with passphrase-based key

+* 🧹 **Plugin System**

-  Drop in your own Python AI tools
+  * Drop in Python tools to extend the AI with your own features

-- 💽 **USB Portable Deployment**
-  Launch from any Linux machine – great for OPSEC or travel

-- 🔄 **Versioned & Self-Updating**
+* 📍 **Portable & USB Bootable**

+  * Deploy SuperBrain from a flash drive with zero cloud setup

+* ↺ **Versioned, Self-Updating Architecture**

-  `version.txt`, auto-updater, and Git integration
+  * Built-in `version.txt`, `update_check.py`, and updater script

 ---